department-of-veterans-affairs/va.gov-team/platform/accessibility/wcag21/web-accessibility-testing-plan.md

-# VA.gov Web and Content Accessibility Testing Plan
+# VA.gov web and content accessibility testing plan
 This document extends, and was created with permission from the VA Mobile Team's [Mobile Accessibility Testing Plan](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/products/va-mobile-app/testing/Accessibility%20Test%20Plan.md).

 Accessibility is a VSP Platform core requirement for all web applications and static content.
 The purpose of this document is to outline: